MercuryTechnologies/locally-euclidean/README.md

 ### GET `/explore/:bucketName/:filename`

 This shows the file at the given path to the browser with the `Content-Type` given on upload.

+## Unanswered questions

+* Is it semantically acceptable to stream the request body?

+  Technically the request could partially finish before dying, and either we have to fully buffer the request body in memory (maybe fine) or write it to the final file as we go (which means that we don't have atomicity in the case of surprise-disconnects).
+We can also ignore it for now since we don't care *that* much about durability since these are just build log files.

+  A design change that would fix this is to use copy_file_range to leverage modern CoW filesystems such that appending to a file is done by appending to a buffer then renaming over the original file.
+However, this breaks inode based locking schemes and would require locking on the basis of canonicalized filename.
+In short: also eww edge cases!

+  Alternatively we could use directories for each file and write it as parts;
+  that seems simply worse however.
+Overall this is a reminder that all of this stuff is really hard.